Bob McGrath, original 'Sesame Street' cast member, dead at 90 - Local News 8

 By Dan Heching and Chris Boyette, CNN

-Bob McGrath, an original cast member of the beloved children’s program “Sesame Street,” has died, according to a statements from his family and Sesame Workshop shared on social media.
+Bob McGrath, an actor who played the friendly neighbor Bob Johnson as an original cast member of the beloved children’s program “Sesame Street,” has died, according to statements from his family and Sesame Workshop shared on social media.

 He was 90.